khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 Modals are used to reveal critical information, show information without losing context, or when the system requires a user response.
 Modals can also fragment a complex workflow into simpler steps and should serve a single purpose dedicated to completing the user's task.

 ## Usage

+Use modals sparingly because they interrupt the user's workflow.
 Don’t surprise users by popping up a modal.
 Let a user’s action, such as a button click, following a link or selecting an option, trigger the modal.
 Uninvited modals may surprise the user and result in a quick dismissal of the window.

+### When to use

+Modals should be used when:

+- Critical information is being revealed
+- The system requires a user response
+- A non-revertible destructive action is about to take place and needs confirmation

+### Alternatives

-Use modals sparingly because they interrupt the user's workflow.
-When designing an experience that incorporates the need for a modal consider one of the following before reverting to a modal:
+When designing an experience that incorporates the need for a modal, but does not match one of the use cases described above, consider one of the following before reverting to a modal:

 **Inline content:** Present your content inline to avoid disruption to the user's flow.